-Statement of the responsibilities of the Governors of the Corporation
+Statement of the Responsibilities of the Board of Governors

-The Governors of the Corporation of the College are required to present audited financial statements for each financial year.
+The Board of Governors, as charity trustees, are required to present audited financial statements for each financial year.

-Within the terms and conditions of the Financial Memorandum agreed between the Education and Skills Funding Agency (EFSA) and the Corporation of the College, the Board of Governors, through its Accounting Officer, is required to prepare financial statements for each financial year in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education and with the College Accounts Direction for 2016 to 2017 issued by the EFSA, and which give a true and fair view of the state of affairs of the College and the result for that year.
+Within the terms and conditions of the grant funding agreements and contracts with the Education and Skills Funding Agency (EFSA) the Board of Governors, through its Accounting Officer, is required to prepare financial statements for each financial year in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction for 2017 to 2018, and the UK's Generally Accepted Accounting Practice, and which give a true and fair view of the state of affairs of the College and its surplus / deficit of income over expenditure for that period.